anthonydouc/leveraged-token-sim/README.md

 # leveraged-token-sim
-A python package for simulating the performance and operation of leveraged tokens
+A python package for simulating the performance and operation of leveraged cryptocurrency tokens on the Terra blockchain.

 # Setup